4 The spiritual development

 4.1 The spirit as an opportunity of development

-The meaning of this inhibiting initial state is therefore that it gives you the opportunity to free yourself by taking yourself as work.
-By this work on your personality you can realize your spiritual independence - the goal of the school that this temporary existence is for us.
+The meaning of this inhibiting initial state is therefore that it gives you the possibility to free yourself from it by taking up yourself as work.
+By working on your personality you can realize your spiritual independence - the goal of the school that this temporary existence is for us.

-As a human spirit you start this existence not only in that mental state of unconsciousness of yourself, but also as an opportunity of development.
-As is said before, you possess a spiritual figureability, with which your ability to learn is connected.
-By this learning ability you are not only educable, but also able to educate yourself by developing your spiritual abilities and thus by forming your personality.
+As a human spirit you begin this existence not only in that mental state of unconsciousness of yourself, but also as an opportunity of development.
+As is said before, you possess a spiritual formability, to which your ability to learn is related.
+By this learning ability you are not only educable, but also able to educate yourself by developing your spiritual abilities and thus forming your personality.

 4.2 The development of the abilities

 How can the spiritual abilities - and thus personality - be developed?
 The spiritual abilities can only be developed in the personal interaction with your fellow human beings in everyday life.
-You can become human only by the living association with your fellow man.
+You can become human only by the living association with your fellow human beings.

-You develop the ability of perception by being aware of your daily experiences and listening with attention to what others say to you.
+You develop the ability to perceive by being aware of your daily experiences and listening with attention to what others say to you.

-You develop thinking by trying to understand the meaning of those experiences, by analysing them intellectually and by connecting them with your other experiences, thus increasing you in understanding.
+You develop thinking by trying to understand the meaning of those experiences, by analysing them intellectually and by connecting them with your other experiences by reason, which increases your understanding.